madeleineostoja/poststylus/README.md

 # PostStylus
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

 PostStylus is a [PostCSS][postcss-link] adapter for Stylus.
-With it you can use any PostCSS plugin as a transparent Stylus plugin.
+With it you can use any PostCSS plugin as a transparent Stylus plugin, and do custom post-processing of Stylus output.
 Neato!

-It loads PostCSS plugins into Stylus just before it compiles output css into a file.
+It loads PostCSS processors into Stylus just before the output CSS is compiled to file.
 If you use sourcemaps, they are preserved and extended by PostCSS processing.

 Inspired by [autoprefixer-stylus][autoprefixer-stylus]